MarkusWME/phpBB---Auto-Drafts/README.md

 # phpBB - Auto Drafts
 A phpBB extension that allows the user to save and load drafts.
-Also drafts will be created automatically every 20 seconds.
-The extension works offline all the way, so no communication with the server is needed.
+Also drafts will be created automatically every 20 seconds and deleted automatically after 30 days.
+All data for the drafts will be stored on the local system.

 **This project is still under construction, currently not all features are working**